symfony/symfony-docs/routing.rst

 Route Groups and Prefixes
 -------------------------

-It's common for a group of routes to share some options (e.g. all routes related to the blog start with ``/blog``) That's why Symfony includes a feature to share route configuration.
+It is common for a group of routes to share some options (e.g. all routes related to the blog start with ``/blog``) That's why Symfony includes a feature to share route configuration.